- High-tech features standard

 The front seats are decently comfortable with good support and a wide range of adjustment.
 Row two is tight at best, and unusable for taller passengers.
 The rear seats fold down in a 60/40 arrangement to expand the small 10 cubic-foot trunk.

 The A3 can be loud on the highway, however, especially with the larger available wheels.

 The 2020 Audi A3 comes with a good array of collision-avoidance features and has done well in crash testing.

 Both federal and independent testers have smacked the Audi A3 against a wall and come away impressed.
-A Top Safety Pick rating from the IIHS and five stars overall from the NHTSA combine with standard automatic emergency braking to elevate the A3 to 8 out of 10 for safety.
+Good scores from the IIHS and five stars overall from the NHTSA combine with standard automatic emergency braking to elevate the A3 to 7 out of 10 for safety.

 Don’t look for the most advanced hands-off driving features, because you won’t find them.
 Optional features include adaptive cruise control, blind-spot monitors, and active lane control, though the tech is limited to the Premium Plus trim only this year.

 The 2020 Audi A3 comes in two trims, both of which are a decent value.